smhigley/11ty-site/writing/focus-navigation-start-point.md

 > If the element pointed by sequential focus navigation starting point is removed from the document tree, a point where there was the element at would be the starting point.

+To summarize: when Chrome fixed tab order for internal links, they also used the same mechanism to save the location of the last focused item, if that item was removed from the page.

-Around the same time, Rob Dodson wrote what is still the most thorough, reader-friendly explanation of sequential focus navigation starting point: [Removing Headaches from Focus Management](https://developers.google.com/web/updates/2016/03/focus-start-point), in which he also mentioned the side benefit of gracefully handling focus when active element was hidden.
+Around the same time, Rob Dodson wrote what is still the most thorough, reader-friendly explanation of sequential focus navigation starting point: [Removing Headaches from Focus Management](https://developers.google.com/web/updates/2016/03/focus-start-point), in which he also mentioned that side benefit of gracefully handling focus when active element was hidden.

 Incidentally, the phrase "sequential focus navigation why is this so long starting point" first appeared in the HTML specification in [November 2014](https://github.com/whatwg/html/commit/7456ed7a11c5e205eb795fba0e1583d5939761ab), where it was defined as an optional user agent behavior.